dustinpfister/hexo_sitesource/source/_posts/hexo-readfile.md

 # The Promise.

-I will want to use a promise, as this is often what is used within hexo.
+I will want to use a promise, as this is often what is used within hexo, and it is what is needed to do any kind of async thing such as reading a file or making a request.

 ```js
 // the first promise I wrote myself